 From an investment standpoint, power generation investing involves committing financial capital and expertise to building, maintaining, and/or rehabilitating large-scale, capital intensive assets that are critical to well-functioning modern economies.
 Power generation assets tend to possess certain key characteristics including:

-- Strong risk mitigation mechanisms related to cost, schedule, performance, and force majeure risks;
+- Strong risk mitigation mechanisms related to cost, schedule, performance, and force major risks

-- Support significant financial leverage, frequently under disciplined project finance structures; and
+- Support significant financial leverage, frequently under disciplined project finance structures

 Renewable Generation Infrastructure assets generally possess overall power generation characteristics, with the following additional features:

 - Renewable power assets are frequently more capital intensive per unit of output as compared to thermal plants (i.e. possessing very high operating leverage) because there are no fuel costs (or relatively minor in the case of, say, a waste-burner) and O&M costs are often lower given fewer consumables, personnel, and systems to operate and maintain